Status: Josui_021 Submitted

 Status: Apple Response / Distributor Check

+I received a response from Apple regarding the unreleased tracks.
 I had assumed the issue was on Apple’s side, but it turns out that the tracks may not have been submitted by the distributor in the first place.
+I decided to check with my usual distributor, LANDR, to clarify the situation.

-Status: Josui_010 & Josui_011 Released / Apple Music Issue
+Status: Josui_010 Released / Josui_011 Submitted

-Status: Submission of Josui_010
+Status: Josui_010 Submitted

 Status: Josui_008 Released